 As mentioned above, employers provide HRA as an allowance to address their employees’ rented accommodation needs.
 Both salaried and self-employed persons are eligible for an HRA, however, if you live in your own residence, you cannot avail tax deductions under the HRA exemption section.

 Salaried individuals who live in rented premises can claim House Rent Allowance under Section 10 (13 A).
 They need to submit rent receipts to their employers to avail the benefit.
-The latter, in turn, will calculate the exempt HRA and deduct the same from the employee’s taxable salary.
+The latter, in turn, will calculate the exemption on HRA and deduct the same from the employee’s taxable salary.
 One can understand the exempted HRA from Form 16.
 It must be noted that HRA deductions are only available to those who opt for the old income tax regime and not for the new tax regime.

 How is House Rent Allowance Determined?